BCAppsLimited/StreetAs/getting-started.md

 ![Image showing the Business Central Extension Installation page.](/screenshots/gettingstarted/StreetAsGettingStartedInstallWarning.png)

 Click the **Install** button to begin the install.
-A helpful message showing that the installation is in progress will be displayed and that you can continue working will the extension is installed.
+A helpful message showing that the installation is in progress will be displayed and that you can continue working while the extension is being installed.

 ![Image showing the Business Central extension is installing message page.](/screenshots/gettingstarted/StreetAsGettingStartedInstalling.png)